luigisaetta/whisper-app/README.md

 In this case, the utility can be used to match and show how to load the custom tuned model in **Whisper codebase**.

 You can find some more information on this utility in the **Wiki**.

+I have also added a [Notebook](https://github.com/luigisaetta/whisper-app/blob/main/match_layers.ipynb) that does the matching and enables you to explore, step-by-step, how the matching is done
+(for example having a look at the names of the layers matched).

 ## Libraries used
 * Torch